wilroda/obidosLagoon/README.md

                 - POLISH/NICE TO HAVE:
                     - Waypoints - list of waypoints
                     - Randomly - go forward and change direction from time to time

     - Trigger Another Object's Actions:
         - For example, you click on a tree or a rock, and out comes moving a hidden animal.
         - Parameters:
             - GameObject with actions

 **UI:**
 - Mouse over interactable objects, makes the cursor change;
 - Mission Accomplished Menu
 - Start Menu
 - Level Selection Menu

 **Animations:**
 - Using scripted tweens that can be added to objects and parameterized.
-- Idle Animation
+- Idle Animation (was quickly done but can probably me more streamlined)
-- Parameters (this can probably me more streamlined):
+    - Parameters:
         - Animation Speed
         - Time Between Scale Interval
         - Min Scale
         - Max Scale
         - Time Between Rotate Interval
         - Min Rotation
         - Max Rotation

 **Sound:**
 - Level ambient sounds